 How to post-process video footage shot in your camera’s flat colour profile.

-First, an understanding of basic colour correction (that’s before colour grading) is helpful, to understand the adjustments in post-production which can be applied to any footage, and which shooting in a Log colour profile will then further open up:
+An understanding of basic colour correction (that’s before colour grading) is helpful, to understand the adjustments in post-production which can be applied to any footage, and which shooting in a Log colour profile will then further open up:

 Most consumer-level DSLR and mirrorless camera systems have a limited dynamic range – that is, how many stops of light can be captured before the detail is lost in the highlights, the shadows, or both.
 This limits how much the contrast and saturation of the image can be affected in post-production.